Skwiix - Musical-Info-Advice-Support

 Picture

-During this period the trumpet was used for both courtly and military purposes.
-Trumpet making was also popular in Germany during this same period of time.
-During this time, the use of the trumpet for musical works also began.
-At first, the low register of the trumpet was used, then later on musicians began to utilize the higher pitches of the harmonic series.
+During this period, the Trumpet was used for both courtly and military purposes.
+Trumpet-making was also popular in Germany during this same period.
+During this time, the use of the Trumpet for musical works also began.
+At first, the low register of the Trumpet was used, and then later, musicians began to utilize the higher pitches of the harmonic series.

 17th to 18th Century